 What is Sleeping Sickness?

 Sleeping sickness or Human African Trypanosomiasis (HAT) is endemic in 36 African countries and around 13 million people are at medium to high risk of being infected.
-HAT is transmitted by the tsetse fly and is fatal without treatment.
+HAT is transmitted by the tsetse fly and is usually fatal without treatment.
 Up until 2009, existing treatments for stage 2 of the disease were toxic or difficult to administer.
 In 2009, DNDi and its partners launched the first new treatment for HAT in 25 years.
 At the end 2018, fexinidazole, the first all-oral treatment developed by DNDi and partners was recommended by the European Medicines Agency.

 65 million people at risk